Why Regular Dental Checkups Save You Money In The Long Run

 1. Early Detection Means Lower Treatment Costs

 Routine checkups allow practitioners to spot issues when they’re easiest—and least expensive—to treat.
 A small cavity is far cheaper to fix than a tooth that needs advanced care.
-Preventive exams help catch:
+Preventive dentistry focuses on identifying oral health concerns before they become painful or require extensive restorative treatment.
+Early intervention often means simpler procedures, shorter appointments, and significantly lower treatment costs.

 Preventive exams help catch: